egXcoder/Study-Repository/php/laravel/queue.md

 - you use the typical laravel jobs, event listeners etc... nothing changed

-- behind the scene, laravel add a key in redis called laravel_database_queues:default which is type list and every entry will be json encoded data
+- behind the scene, laravel add a key in redis called laravel_database_queues:default which is type list and every entry will be json encoded data and this is queue where worker will read from to process

 ```json
 {